 Acquiring or modifying equipment (for example assistive computer software or a height adjustable desk)

 Changes to the workplace or physical environment to improve accessibility

 Alterations to a person’s working hours or routines

 Agreeing adjustment to work or working practices

 Reallocation of duties.
 This does not mean that the member of disabled staff has a lighter workload than their colleagues.
 There will be an equal distribution of work but some of the work tasks may be different.

-Personal Emergency Evacuation Procedure (PEEP).
+Personal Emergency Evacuation Plan (PEEP).
 This is a document that details the most suitable and safe method of evacuation of a member of disabled staff from a building in the event of an emergency.

 Access to Work is a government scheme that aims to assist disabled people in employment or those due to start employment.
 If offers support based on an individuals needs, which may include a grant to help cover the costs of practical support in the workplace.

 An Access to Work grant can pay for: